 I have an eleven-year-old and a nine-year-old; both are boys.
 We have no kids of our own.
 We were freaking out at first, but we love having them here so much!

 Foster parents change their minds a lot!

-It is okay to change your mind as you travel through your foster parenting journey.
-It's also OK to stick to your guns, but that may mean being very patient for a placement.
+Changing your mind as you travel through your foster parenting journey is okay.
+It's also OK to stick to your guns, but that may mean being patient for a placement.
 The common theme in the comments to the woman's post was that all of the foster parents adjusted their age range.
 They all opened their hearts to something other than what they originally planned.
 Most expressed how they would have missed out if they had not changed their minds.

 Hundreds of kids need homes.

 No matter the preference, hundreds of kids are waiting for a home.
 CCR receives approximately 50 referrals each month from counties all across Wisconsin.
 We will never have enough homes for all the kids.
 Even though foster parents will testify that teens can be the easiest kids to foster, the older kids are much harder to place.
 Please consider helping older kids.
-In the end, whatever your preference, our team would love to talk with you.
+Ultimately, our team would love to talk with you, whatever your preference.
 Contact us anytime!